pollination/pollination-docs/apps/deploy-app.md

 ```

 Please note that we created a subfolder called **assets** inside the app folder.
 This subfolder will contain the EPW data file we are using renamed as **sample.epw**.
-So after creating the assets folder, the structure of the windrose folder will look like the following;
+So after creating the assets folder, the structure of the wind-rose folder will look like the following;

 ```
-windrose
+wind-rose
 │   README.md
 │
 ├───.github